YF-T/AQLM_mychange/code_analysis_report.md

     Loads and prepares data for a Transformers model.
     Args:
         name (str): The name of the dataset to load.
-        This can be one of 'wikitext2', 'c4', 'ptb','pajama' for datasets loaded from Huggingface datasets, or 'none' for cases where a dataset is not needed, like RTN.
+        This can be one of 'wikitext2', 'c4', 'ptb','pajama', 'openmathreasoning' for datasets loaded from Huggingface datasets, or 'none' for cases where a dataset is not needed, like RTN.
 It can also accept data path to custom file. nsamples (int, optional): The number of samples to load from the dataset.
 Defaults to 128. seed (int, optional): The random seed value for data shuffling and splitting.
 Defaults to 0.